joric/oneliners/README.md

 Note that `u` and `;` are mandatory here.
 If I find a shorter solution in other language I usually add it in comments.

+* If you find a shorter solution that passes online leetcode tests (no MLE, no TLE), post it to the [issues](https://github.com/joric/oneliners/issues) section.

 ### Leetcode-specific